dmachard/kodi-remotecontrol/README.md

 This is a Python remote control for Kodi with minimal but sufficient basic controls.

-This remote control acts as a websocket proxy of the **Event Server** API for more reactivity.
+This remote control acts as a websocket Gateway of the UDP **Event Server** API for more reactivity.

 ## Table of contents
 * [Installation](#installation)